nirojnaik12/swww-script/README.md

 now add the line in keybinding section.``` bind = SUPER, W, exec, /path/to/scirpt/directory/script.sh```

-In my case I've separeted the config files for my ease ,you can check them or use them if you like from (my repo)[https://github.com/nirojnaik12/hyprlandDotfile] of hyprland just go to the keybinding.conf in hyprConfigFiles in hypr directory.
+In my case I've separeted the config files for my ease ,you can check them or use them if you like from [my repo](https://github.com/nirojnaik12/hyprlandDotfile) of hyprland just go to the keybinding.conf in hyprConfigFiles in hypr directory.

+If you want to know more or customize it, please check out these [examples](https://github.com/LGFae/swww/tree/main/example_scripts).